benhoff/blog/content/pages/about_me.rst

 My plan is to work on several tutorials, including an extensive PyQt tutorial.

 My main programming language is Python.
-I also know C++ although I don't program it often.
+I also know C++, although I don't program it often.

 I used to program live a lot.
 You can check out my channel_ if you'd like.